HamzaFaruquialt/frosty-forecast-weather-app/README.md

 #### Current date and time from when a search was last made is also displayed on the GUI
 #### Different weather sound effects/music used depending on the the current weather conditions

+## How to Run
+This project requires an external JSON library.

+1. Ensure `json-simple` (or equivalent) is included in the classpath.
+2. Compile and run `Launcher.java`.